Trauma Therapy

 We’ll close each session by reflecting on what came up, how it connects to your healing goals, and what you’d like to carry forward.
 Please note: the trauma therapy I provide does not involve physical touch between therapist and client.

-Support for Anxiety, Depression, Trauma and Burnout
+Support for Trauma, Anxiety, Depression, and Burnout

 You might benefit from this work if you’re: